Leo High School choir comes in 4th place in "America's Got Talent" finale

 "Leo Catholic High School Choir, you made us proud beyond measure!
 You stood tall and shared your God-given gifts with grace and strength.
 You showed the world what faith, spirit, and brotherhood look like.
 Keep singing, leading, believing.
 God's not done with you.

-The choir first caught the attention of CBS News Chicago's Audrina Sinclair more than a year ago, and since then, the group of young men has captured the hearts of their community on the South Side of Chicago, as well as the show's judges and voters across the country.
+The choir first caught the attention of CBS News Chicago's Audrina Sinclair more than a year ago, and since then, the group of young men has captured the hearts of Chicago, as well as the show's judges and voters across the country.

 The question now is, will they return at another shot at the $1 million next season?